ugobas/SSCPE/README.md

 # SSCPE
-This repository contains programs and data used for calibrating and testing the Structure and stability constrained protein evolution substitution model computed by the program Prot_evol https://github.com/ugobas/Prot_evol
+This repository contains programs and data for running, calibrating and testing the Structure and stability constrained protein evolution substitution model computed by the program Prot_evol https://github.com/ugobas/Prot_evol

-- SSCPE.zip : Program SSCPE_tree_RAxML.pl for computing phylogenetic trees using Structure and stability constrained substitution models of protein evolution (SSCPE, Lorca I, Arenas M and Bastolla U. 2022.
+- SSCPE.zip : Program SSCPE.pl for computing phylogenetic trees using Structure and stability constrained substitution models of protein evolution (SSCPE, Lorca I, Arenas M and Bastolla U. 2022.
 Structure and stability constrained substitution models outperform traditional substitution models used for evolutionary inference.
 Submitted) and the RAxML-NG program (Kozlov AM, Darriba D, Flouri T, Morel B, Stamatakis A. 2019.
 RAxML-NG: a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference.
 Bioinformatics 35: 4453-4455).

 To install it, run the following:
 >unzip SSCPE.zip  -> It extracts the README where you can find more information
 >chmod u+x script_install_SSCPE.sh
 >./script_install_SSCPE.sh

-The script creates the folder BIN and installs there the RAxML executable by Kozlov et al. (16 bit, you can also download it from https://github.com/amkozlov/raxml-ng) and compiles and install the Prot_evol program (https://github.com/ugobas/Prot_evol) and the tnm program (https://github.com/ugobas/tnm)
+The script creates the folder BIN and installs there the RAxML executable by Kozlov et al. (you can also download it from https://github.com/amkozlov/raxml-ng) and compiles and install the Prot_evol program (https://github.com/ugobas/Prot_evol) and the tnm program (https://github.com/ugobas/tnm)

 - Alignments.zip : Multiple sequence alignments including one PDB structure that gives name to the alignment.
 Courtesy of Julian Echave, Universidad Nacional de San Martin, Argentina.
 Input file to Prot_evol needed for computing the SSCPE models